Estimated Reading Time 24 minutes

-2. How competitive is your market?
+- How competitive is your market?
 How many other companies are competing for the keywords relevant to your business, whether you see them as direct competition or not?

-3. How good are your current SEO foundations? e.g. domain authority, content quality and relevance, site architecture, inbound links, brand awareness, etc…
+- How good are your current SEO foundations? e.g. domain authority, content quality and relevance, site architecture, inbound links, brand awareness, etc…

-Only by asking these questions can we establish how much resource to throw at it.
+Only by asking these questions can we establish how much resource to invest to meet your goals.

 With all this information we tailor a bespoke SEO package to your needs.

 We have found over years of experience that a minimum entry level for smaller projects is £2,600 based on 20 hours per month.
 Any less than that and we don’t feel there is enough time to make an impact month on month, even for a small site.